 - Beta points out to Daryl that if Lydia had been surrendered to the Whisperers, they wouldnt have killed anymore of their people.

-- Hes been able to keep good tabs on the goings-on of the Whisperers better than his leader.
+- Hes able to keep good tabs on the goings-on of the Whisperers better than his leader.
 He realizes some Whisperers envy the peaceful, normal life Hilltop enjoys and knows it could spell disaster for the group; he recognizes that Alpha is being too merciful when she shouldnt be, and sure enough, she nearly gets killed by Frances for it; and he spells it out that Lydia is not coming back to her.

 - Hes quick to realize that Negan should not be trusted; the audience already knows that Negan can be a completely unpredictable force of nature when he wants to be, but Alpha decides to accept him into their ranks regardless.
 Sure enough, Negan turns out to be The Mole who kills Alpha when he gets her alone.

 - Would Hurt a Child: He throws around Henry like a rag-doll and is fully prepared to break his arm off if Alpha orders him to.
 He also goes along with Alpha's bluff to kill Lydia if she doesn't kill Henry when asked.